raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## Route 53 – Health Checks Types

 - Monitor an Endpoint
-    - PAbout 15 global health checkers will check the endpoint health
+    - About 15 global health checkers will check the endpoint health
     - Health Checks can be setup to pass / fail based on the text in the first 5120 bytes of the response
 - Calculated Health Checks
     - Combine the results of multiple Health Checks into a single Health Check